-In the next step, we test whether non-California firms in states that are likely to follow California's legislative lead react more strongly to the introduction of the gender quota in California than firms in states that are unlikely to follow California's legislation.
-California has frequently been the first state to enact non-economic value legislation, which was often later adopted by other U.S. states.
-Examples of California's leadership in legislating non-economic values are the introduction of a board gender quota, which is currently discussed in five other states, as well as the adoption of a statewide \$12 minimum hourly wage.
+In the next step, we test whether firms in states that are likely to follow California's legislative lead react more strongly to the introduction of the gender quota in California than firms in states that are unlikely to follow California's legislation.
+California has frequently been the first state to enact stakeholder-friendly legislation, which was often later adopted by other U.S. states.
+Examples of California's leadership in such legislating are the introduction of a board gender quota, which is currently discussed in five other states, as well as the adoption of a statewide \$12 minimum hourly wage.
 California is also well-known for adopting strict environmental legislation which strongly affected policy decisions in other states.
 A prominent example is California's co-foundation of the United States Climate Alliance, a bipartisan coalition of states and other U.S. territories that are committed to upholding the objectives of the 2015 Paris Agreement on climate change, formed after President Trump's announcement to withdraw from the agreement.

 These examples illustrate that shareholders of firms in states that followed California's legislation in the past may also react to California's gender quota, because they expect similar legislation to follow in their state, too.
 In line with this view, we find that non-California firms in states that also have gender quota proposals in place show more negative announcement returns.
 In addition, firms located in states that followed California's legislation in the past, for instance, by announcing the introduction of stricter environmental laws, increasing minimum wages, or by legalizing cannabis, also show more negative announcement returns.
 Among these firms headquartered in states that have a high propensity to follow California's legislative lead, those that are more sensitive to economic policy uncertainty react strongest.
+Similarly, we show that the announcement returns of firms headquartered in states that have a high propensity to follow California's legislative lead depend on firms' sustainability scores: More sustainable firms react less negatively to the quota's adoption.
+Sustainable firms consider the interests of various stakeholder groups which makes them less vulnerable to potential future stakeholder-friendly legislation as this type of legislation often targets and benefits various ESG-related stakeholder groups.
+These findings support our conjecture that the negative announcement returns to the quota's adoption are driven by shareholders' disapproval of the government's attempt to introduce stakeholder-friendly legislation rather than frictions on the director labor market.
+Indeed, measures of frictions in the director labor market cannot explain returns at firms outside of California, independent of whether these firms are headquartered in states with a high or low tendency to follow California's legislative lead.

-These results provide a novel explanation for the large and negative announcement effects that have been documented for the introduction of gender quotas (e.g., Ahern and Dittmar (2012); Matsa and Miller (2013); Greene, Intintoli, and Kahle (2019); Hwang, Shivdasasni, and Simintzi (2019)).
-Earlier studies, most of them analyzing the Norwegian quota (e.g., Ahern and Dittmar (2012); Matsa and Miller (2013)), assign the negative quota effect to frictions associated with the appointment of female directors to the board.
-Two contemporaneous studies (Greene, Intintoli, and Kahle (2019); Hwang, Shivdasani, and Simintzi (2019)) also document negative announcement effects to the California board gender quota and attribute the main effect to the presence of frictions in the director labor market.
-Our paper questions the view that frictions in the director labor market are the main driver of the negative announcement returns.
-Rather, shareholders' distaste for the government's attempt to legislate non-economic values and their estimation of how likely a state will follow California's legislative lead explain why there is such a large negative reaction to the California gender quota, even for firms located in other states.
+Our results provide a novel explanation for the large and negative announcement effects that have been documented for the introduction of gender quotas and were explained with frictions in the director labor market so far (e.g., Ahern and Dittmar (2012); Matsa and Miller (2013); Greene, Intintoli, and Kahle (2019); Hwang, Shivdasasni, and Simintzi (2019)).
+We provide evidence that shareholders' distaste for government interventions and their estimation of how likely a state will follow California's legislative lead can explain why there is such a large negative reaction to the California gender quota, even for firms located in other states.
+Our findings imply that stakeholderoriented regulation has large economic effects.
+Shareholders seem to assess legislation on gender equality as portending to future stakeholder-friendly government interventions which may go against maximizing shareholder value.
+This is particularly relevant in times where companies have publicly announced a paradigm shift towards stakeholder capitalism.

-Our findings imply that non-economic laws with respect to the corporation have economic effects.
-Shareholders seem to assess legislation on gender equality as portending to future legislation which will affect (and reduce) the economic value of the firm, at least with respect to shareholder wealth.
-This is particularly relevant in times where the purpose of the corporation is under reconsideration in the U.S., with CEOs of major U.S. companies announcing in August 2019 that they are committed to lead their companies for the benefit of all stakeholders, and not just maximization of shareholder value.